Mimic octopus: Behavior

-The mimic octopus uses a jet of water through its funnel to glide over the sand while searching for prey, typically small fish, crabs, and worms.
+The mimic octopus uses a jet of water through its funnel to glide over the sand while searching for prey, which mostly consists of small fish, crabs, and worms.
 It prefers river mouths and estuaries, as opposed to reefs which are usually preferred as shelter by other types of octopus.
-This is due to its ability to impersonate toxic animals, putting it at less risk of predation than others in the open.

 Mimic octopuses have been observed mimicking numerous different species of animals, some animals being mimicked more often than others.
-Among the animals mimicked are lion fish (the octopus holds its arms out radially to mimic the fish's spines), sea snake (hiding 6 of its arms, it holds the remaining 2 parallel to each other), jellyfish (by inflating its mantle and trailing its arms behind it), and zebra sole (holding all 8 arms behind it as it uses its siphon to swim).
-The octopus' mimicry of flatfish may be its preferred guise; in a period of 5 days nearly 500 instances of flatfish mimicry were seen.
-Not only does the mimic octopus use its ability to defend from predators, it also uses aggressive mimicry to approach wary prey, for example mimicking a crab as an apparent mate, only to devour its deceived suitor.
+Among the animals mimicked are lionfish (the octopus holds its arms out radially to mimic the fish's spines), sea snake (hiding 6 of its arms, it holds the remaining 2 parallel to each other), jellyfish (by inflating its mantle and trailing its arms behind it), and zebra sole (holding all 8 arms behind it as it uses its siphon to swim).
+The octopus' mimicry of flatfish may be its preferred guise; a 2008 study showed that over a period of 5 days, nearly 500 instances of flatfish mimicry were seen by a single individual.
+Not only does the mimic octopus use its ability to defend against predators, it also uses aggressive mimicry to approach wary prey, for example by mimicking a crab as an apparent mate.

-The mimic octopus retains the ability to camouflage with its sandy environment.
-It was also observed to mimic sessile animals such as small sponges, tube-worm tubes, or colonial tunicates.
+The mimic octopus has also been observed to mimic sessile animals such as small sponges, tube worm tubes, or colonial tunicates.
+While the mimic octopus retains its ability to camouflage with its surroundings while swimming, they are also able to do this even when not swimming.
+Mimic octopuses have remarkable control over their skin.
+While colorblind, their bodies are quite reflective, which is what allows them to blend in with their surroundings, such as sand, coral, rocks and algae.

 The octopus may be able to intelligently use its mimicry based on the situation.
-For example, an octopus which was being harassed by damselfish mimicked a banded sea snake, a damselfish predator.
-It decides which mimicry behavior would be most appropriate and acts upon it.
+For example, a mimic octopus which was being harassed by damselfish mimicked a banded sea snake, a known damselfish predator.
+The mimic octopus has also been observed in opportunistic mimicry with a jawfish.

+Mimic octopuses stand out from other octopus species because of their extraordinary ability to mimic and imitate a wide variety of species.
+Most species that are able to mimic can only mimic a single animal, whereas the mimic octopus can switch between various disguises: up to 18 different marine animals.
+They do this not by just changing their color, but also their shape and behavior.